 - Injuries caused by poorly maintained property

-If you slip on an icy sidewalk and sustain injuries, the individual or entity responsible for the sidewalk’s maintenance can be held liable with a personal injury lawsuit because they failed to practice prudence.
+If you were to slip on an icy sidewalk and sustain injuries, the individual or entity responsible for the sidewalk’s maintenance can be held liable with a personal injury lawsuit because they failed to practice prudence.

-According to New York Civil Practice Law & Rules (CVP) §1411, New York utilizes a contributory negligence rule, which means that you can recover damages from the other party even if you are responsible for the accident that caused your injuries.
-However, the percentage you are responsible for your injuries is deducted from your judgment.
+According to New Jersey Statute §2-A:15-5.1, the state utilizes a contributory negligence rule, meaning you can recover damages from the other party even if you are partially responsible for the accident.
+The percentage you are responsible for your injuries, however, is deducted from your award.

 Your claim may involve multiple liable parties, as some accidents may involve individuals and insurance policies.
-If you were hurt while working, you may be entitled to damages from your employer and worker’s compensation benefits.
-If you were hurt at a business, the business’s insurance policy may cover some of your economic losses.
+Workplace injuries, for example, may mean you may be entitled to damages from your employer as well as worker’s compensation benefits.
+Your New Jersey can investigate who is responsible for your accident and push for full compensation.

 A Wayne personal injury lawyer can recover actual and noneconomic damages.
-New York does not cap damages in personal injury cases.
+New Jersey does not cap non-economic damages in personal injury cases.

 Economic losses are the costs you paid or incurred because of your injuries.
-You can prove economic losses by providing bank statements, bills, and invoices.
+These can be proven through evidence such as bank statements, bills, and invoices.
 Examples of economic damages include: